I’m sure you’ve heard of the Golden Week in Japan before.

 Nowadays, it’s not exculsively a festival for boys anymore, but parents generally pray for their childrens’ happinnes.

 After reading this you might probably think that Japan is kind of all over the place with their holidays – and I agree.
-I mean, we also have “Marine Day” (umi no hi) and starting in 2016 there’s also going to be “Mountain Day“.
+I mean, we also have “Marine Day” (umi no hi) and since 2016 there’s also “Mountain Day“.
 Well, as long as there’s another day off, who cares, right?

 You’ve probably already noticed that those few days don’t result in a whole week of consecutive holidays.
 That’s right.